Why QuickBooks Fails Nonprofits (And What to Do About It)

 The common wisdom is to switch at fiscal year-end.
 In practice, this means deciding to make the switch but waiting 6–12 months to actually do it.

-The reality: you can migrate from QuickBooks to purpose-built nonprofit accounting software at any point during the fiscal year.
+The reality: you can migrate from QuickBooks to a purpose-built nonprofit accounting software at any point during the fiscal year.
 Import your chart of accounts and opening balances as of the migration date.
-The new system takes over from there.
+The new system can take over from there.

 Ciste is built exclusively for 501(c)(3) nonprofits.
-Start a free trial or see how migration works.
+See how migration works today.